Trans-Sahelian Highway Dakar-N’Djamena

-- The main cities linked: Dakar (Senegal), Tambacounda, Saraya, Kidira, Kenieba (Mali), Kita, Bamako, Sandaré, Diéma, Kolokani, Bobo Dioulasso (Burkina Faso), Ouagadougou, Koupela, Kantchari, Niamey (Niger), Dogondoutchi, Birnin-Konni, Maradi, Jibiya (Nigeria), Katsina, Kano, Maiduguri, Fotokol, Maltam (Cameroon), Kousseri,
+- The main cities linked: Dakar (Senegal), Tambacounda, Saraya, Kidira, Kenieba (Mali), Kita, Bamako, Sandaré, Diéma, Kolokani, Bobo Dioulasso (Burkina Faso), Ouagadougou, Koupela, Kantchari, Niamey (Niger), Dogondoutchi, Birnin-Konni, Maradi, Jibiya (Nigeria), Katsina, Kano, Maiduguri, Fotokol, Maltam (Cameroon), Kousseri, and N'Djamena (Chad).

-- In Dakar connect with the Dakar-Lagos Highway and the Cairo-Dakar
+- In Dakar, connect with the Dakar-Lagos Highway and the Cairo-Dakar

-- In Kano (Nigeria) links with the Algiers-Lagos (Trans-Saharan)
+- In Kano (Nigeria), links with the Algiers-Lagos (Trans-Saharan)

-- In N’djamena (Chad) links with the Tripoli-Windhoek Highway
+- In N’Djamena (Chad), links with the Tripoli-Windhoek Highway

-- Connect with the N’djamena-Djibouti corridor
+- Link with the N’Djamena-Djibouti corridor

 - Islamic Development Bank has invested 43 million dollars in this corridor.